em2898.epiquest.co.uk

 EpiQuest-M

-A program to evaluate the probability of spontaneous mutations in various regions in the absence of selective pressure (based on probabilities of a single individual amino acid replacements).
-Allows the user to select regions most prone to stability in fast replicating and evolving sequences accumulating point mutations (i.e. viral proteins).
+The program assesses the likelihood of spontaneous mutations in different regions in the absence of selective pressure, based on the probabilities of individual amino acid replacements.
+It enables users to identify regions most susceptible to stability in rapidly replicating and evolving sequences that accumulate point mutations, such as viral proteins.

 Statistics for Protein Sequence